0x6D70/rawk/syntax.md

 ## Control flow

-Same as in C and furthermore you can iterate over an array by value using the ``in`` keyword.
+Also based on the C-Style, additionally you can iterate over array using the `in` keyword.

 ## Functions

-A function declaration uses the ``fn`` key word.
-A optional return value can be placed after the argument list.
+A function declaration uses the ``fn`` keyword.
+An optional return value can be placed after the argument list.

 ```
 fn sum(int a, int b) > int {